AndrewSeldon/dragonsworn/docs/index.md

 And we reject time limitations as a catch-all defense of the show's changes, particularly in light of the first season's fifth episode's [near-total irrelevance to the story of the season](https://www.youtube.com/watch?v=FPCOoorMdy0).

 Nor is Covid a valid defense of many parts of the show, particularly the much-reviled first episode, [which was written pre-Covid](https://www.youtube.com/watch?v=C8QOjNSD0a8&ab_channel=BrandonSanderson).
-It can be a valid defense for the sparsity of crowds, but it doesn't justify, for example, the tactical idiocy of Agelmar Jagad and the rest in the first season's finale.
+It can be a valid defense for the sparsity of armies and crowds, but it doesn't justify, for example, the tactical idiocy of Agelmar Jagad and the rest in the first season's finale.

 Nor does Barney Harris' departure justify what was done to his character in the final three episodes, particularly since *both* the books **and** the show handed the writers a solution on a silver platter: the Shadar Logoth-diseased gambler could simply have been left behind in Tar Valon to be Healed or to recuperate from Healing!